 - 1. Have a sound comprehension of the scope of the five-fold ministry. - 2.
 Understand the vital role of the ministry of helps as an assistant to the five-fold office gifts. - 3.
 Be introduced to the foundational doctrines of the Bible. - 4.
 Understand the biblical concept of authority. - 5.
-Possess a solid foundation of biblical and theological course work with which to continue an education in the area of concentration studied at Valor Christian College. - 6.
+Possess a solid foundation of biblical and theological coursework with which to continue an education in the area of concentration studied at Valor Christian College. - 6.
 Be able to articulate the different roles of the missionary and evangelist. - 7.
 Understand the process of bringing persons to salvation and establishing churches overseas and the resources needed.

-General Education - 9 Credit Hours Church Ministries - 6 Credit Hou ırs

-COM101 Foundation in Communication 3 hrs.
+General Education - 9 Credit Hours Church Ministries - 6 Credit Hou ırs COM101 Foundation in Communication 3 hrs.
 LED101 Intro to Christian Leadership 3 hrs.
 ENG101 English Composition I 3 hrs.
 MIN103 Christian Ethics 3 hrs.
 TBD Social Science Elective 3 hrs.
-MINI04 Spiritual Formation 3 hrs.
+MIN104 Spiritual Formation 3 hrs.
 SOS201 Marriage and Family 3 hrs.

-Bible and Theology - 9 Credit Hours

-BIB101 Old Testament History 3 hrs.
+Bible and Theology - 9 Credit Hours BIB101 Old Testament History 3 hrs.
 BIB103 New Testament History 3 hrs.
+Evangelism - 6 Credit Hours BIB105 Bible Study Methods 3 hrs.
 EVG101 Introduction to Evangelism 3 hrs.

-BIB105 Bible Study Methods 3 hrs.
+BIB201 Life of Christ 3 hrs.
 EVG202 Methods of Evangelism 3 hrs.

-BIB201 Life of Christ 3 hrs.

 BIB301 Gospel of John 3 hrs.
 BIB302 Acts 3 hrs.

-Theology I 3 hrs.
+Theology 1 3 hrs.
 Theology 2 3 hrs.